deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct imaging at high contrast: Results

 To assess the performance of our method, we reproduce a \textit{real} setting, hereafter called \textit{reference procedure}, in which we estimate the flux of injected synthetic sources representative of (possibly unknown) exoplanets.
 To do so, we first inject synthetic test sources in the considered dataset, and then extract the patches used for training the model.
 It is crucial to perform these steps in that order otherwise the model could have the opportunity to learn the residual nuisance component below the test sources, and a bias could be introduced.

 Following this strategy, Fig. \ref{fig:contrast_curve_cells_proposed} shows the ARE score on the estimated photometry of synthetic sources massively injected with the reference procedure as a function of the their contrast and of their angular separation.
 Figure 26 of the supplementary material gives the same type of plots for the throughput (i.e., the ratio $\widehat{\alpha} / \alpha$ between the retrieved and ground-truth source's contrast).
 In both cases, results are averaged over the eleven SPHERE-IRDIS datasets of this study.
 Figure \ref{fig:curves_aggregated_photometry} complements this study by aggregating the ARE score over the source contrast.
 These results show that the proposed algorithm leads, in average, to better characterization performance than PCA (VIP) and \PACO for angular separations larger than 0.8'', with a reduction of the ARE by a factor between 1.10 and 10 with respect to PCA (VIP), and by a factor between 1.10 and 5 with respect to \PACO.
 Closer to the star, the advantage is on average to \PACO and to the proposed approach, the best of the two algorithms depending on the dataset and of the source location.
 The fact that \PACO can perform better than the proposed algorithm is due to the complexity to train a deep model, without leak between the train and the test sets, from a unique dataset of interest.
-This effect occurs only at short angular separations since this is the the region of the field of view where generating multiple non-redundant training samples is the most tricky.
+This effect occurs only at short angular separations since this is the region of the field of view where generating multiple non-redundant training samples is the most tricky.
+As illustrated in Sect. \ref{subsec:detection_synthetic_sources}, this side effect does not occur in the detection stage of the proposed approach thanks to the included whitening procedure, which removes most of the quasi-static speckles (i.e., only residual structures non-captured by the statistical model remain).
+Except these residual structures that we aim to capture by deep learning, each new training set thus contain, before injection of synthetic sources, a quasi-random realization of uncorrelated Gaussian noise.
+This key property prevents a leak between the train and the test sets as well as the memorization of the nuisance structures by the network during its training.